 This report describes a process for selecting biointegrity and eutrophication indicators in different classes of modified channels.
 First, we present a flow chart for classifying modified channels based primarily on bed and bank material.
 Second, we evaluate the factors that could alter the selection, measurement, or interpretation of biointegrity and eutrophication indicators in different classes of modified channels.
 With a few exceptions, most eutrophication indicators can be treated the same whether they are assessed in modified or unmodified channels.
 In contrast, two lines of evidence point to different usages of biointegrity indices in certain classes of modified channels: 1) limited evidence that high index scores are attainable, and 2) evidence that index scores have limited responses to stress.
-Based on these lines of evidence, we propose three categories of usage for each index in different classes of modified channels: standard usage (i.e., same sampling and interpretation as in unmodified channels), alternative usage (i.e., index recommended with alternative interpretation framework, such as different assessment thresholds), or supplemental usage (i.e., index recommended as a supplement to other measures of biological integrity).
-At least one index was recommended for standard usage in all classes defined by bed and bank material; algal indices were recommended for hard-bottom channels, and the benthic macroinvertebrate index was recommended in soft-bottom channels.
+Based on these lines of evidence, we propose three categories of usage for each index in different classes of modified channels: standard usage with traditional thresholds (i.e., same sampling and interpretation as in unmodified channels), standard usage with alternative thresholds (i.e., index recommended with alternative interpretation framework, such as different assessment thresholds in different management applications), or supplemental usage (i.e., index recommended as a supplement to other measures of biological integrity).
+At least one index was recommended for standard usage with traditional thresholds in all classes defined by bed and bank material; algal indices were recommended for hard-bottom channels, and the benthic macroinvertebrate index was recommended in soft-bottom channels.
 Finally, we present a process for considering sitespecific circumstances that may modify these guidelines (e.g., protecting high quality conditions in modified channels able to attain high biointegrity index scores).